|University of Arkansas at Little Rock|

-- Always follow lockout/tag-out procedures when working on electrical equipment (Lockout/Tag-out Program) and wear appropriate Personal Protective Equipment (PPE) such as safety glasses, rated rubber gloves, rated rubber sleeves, insulated boots, or face shield.
+- Always follow lockout/tag-out procedures when working on electrical equipment (Lockout/Tag-out Program) and wear appropriate Personal Protective Equipment (PPE) such as safety glasses, rated rubber gloves, rated rubber sleeves, insulated boots, or face shields.

 - Never override safety devices such as electrical interlocks.

-- Remove all rings, key chains or other metal objects when working around electricity.
+- Remove all rings, key chains, or other metal objects when working around electricity.